euiyounghwang/python-platform-engine/README.md

 - RabbitMQ (`./RabbitMQ`) : an open-source message-broker software (sometimes called message-oriented middleware) that originally implemented the Advanced Message Queuing Protocol (AMQP)

-- Apache Hadoop (`./Apache-Hadoop`) : The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+- Apache Hadoop (`./Apache-Hadoop`) : The Apache Hadoop software library is core big data framework to store and process Big Data.
+The storage component of Hadoop is called Hadoop Distributed File system (usually abbreviated HDFS) and the processing component of Hadoop is called MapReduce.
+Next, there are several daemons that will run inside a Hadoop cluster, which include NameNode, DataNode, etc.
     - Build docker in local environment : `./Apache-Hadoop/docker-compose.yml` to run resource manager, nodemanager, namenode, and datanode.
 Docker Compose allows us to run multi-container Docker applications and use multiple commands using only a YAML file.
 This will start the four necessary containers (if it is the first time you’re doing this, you’ll have to wait until the download finish)